devjow/gts-spec/README.md

 Allowed values:
 - `"x-gts-ref": "gts.*"` — field must be a valid GTS identifier (see OP#1); optionally resolve against a registry if available.
-- `"x-gts-ref": "/$id"` — relative self-reference; field value must equal the current schema’s `$id` ("/" refers to the JSON Schema document root, `$id` is its identifier).
+- `"x-gts-ref": "/$id"` — relative self-reference; field value must equal the current schema’s `$id` without the `gts://` prefix ("/" refers to the JSON Schema document root, `$id` is its identifier).
 The referred field must be a GTS string or another `x-gts-ref` field.

 See examples in `./examples/modules` for typical patterns.